-- Males accounted for approximately two-thirds of the total number of alcohol-related deaths in 2014 in the UK.
+- Males accounted for approximately two-thirds of the total number of alcohol-related deaths in 2020 in the UK.
 There were 8,974 alcohol-specific deaths in the UK, 19 per 100,000 population in males and 9.2 per 100,000 population in females.
 1

-- In the year ending March 2018, 39% of all victims of violence said their attacker was affected by alcohol at the time.
-It is estimated that there were 704,000 violent alcohol related incidents in 2013/14 (3).
+- In the year ending March 2018, 39% of all victims of violence in England and Wales said their attacker was affected by alcohol at the time.
+It is estimated that there were 561,000 violent alcohol-related incidents in 2017/18.
+3

 - Alcohol misuse is a factor in 30% of suicides each year.

-- There were 333,000 estimated admissions where an alcohol-related disease, injury or condition was the primary diagnosis or there was an alcohol-related external cause. in England in 2014/15 (7).
+- In England, there were 357,659 estimated admissions where an alcohol-related disease, injury or condition was the primary diagnosis or there was an alcohol-related external cause in 2017/18.
+4

-- 4% of 16 – 24 year-old men drink more than 50 units a week and 4% of women aged 16 – 24 drink more than 35 units a week putting themselves at risk of alcohol dependency, mental and behavioural problems and long term health risks such as liver disease.
-5% of men and 3% of women are estimated to be higher risk drinkers in England (adults aged 16 – 74) (5).
+- 4% of 16 – 24 year-old men drink more than 50 units a week and 3% of women aged 16 – 24 drink more than 35 units a week putting themselves at risk of alcohol dependency, mental and behavioural problems and long term health risks such as liver disease.
+Among adults aged 16 – 74, 5% of men and 3% of women are estimated to be higher risk drinkers in England.
+5

-- Among 16 – 24 year-olds, 28% of men and 16% of women reported drinking more than twice the guidelines in 2013.
-That means an overwhelming majority of young adults (72% of men and 84% of women) go out to enjoy themselves and socialise, not to get drunk.
-(5)
+- Among 16 – 24 year-olds in 2018, 22% of men and 15% of women said they binge drink.
+That means an overwhelming majority of young adults (78 % of men and 85% of women) go out to enjoy themselves and socialise, not to get drunk.
+5

-- In 2014, men drank, on average, 16.8 units of alcohol a week; women drank 8.8 units a week.
-The government low risk drinking guideline is a maximum of 14 units for both women and for men.
-(5)
+- In 2018, 69% of men drank and 85% of women drank within the government low risk drinking guideline (a maximum of 14 units for both women and for men).
+5

 Statistics are drawn from:

-1. Alcohol-related deaths in the United Kingdom, registered 2014 (Office of National Statistics)
+1. Alcohol-specific deaths in the United Kingdom: registered in 2020, published December 2021 (Office of National Statistics)